Ed Ewasiuk

 Edward William "Eddie" Ewasiuk (September 24, 1933 – April 14, 2006) was a labour activist, a city councilor in Edmonton, Alberta and a NDP Member of the Legislative Assembly in the Legislative Assembly of Alberta.
 He was born in Vegreville, Alberta.

 Early life

-Ed W. Ewasiuk was born on September 24, 1933 in Vegreville, Alberta.
+Ewasiuk was born on September 24, 1933, in Vegreville, Alberta.
 He was born to parents of Ukrainian descent.
 Ewasiuk was a labour activist with what was the Oil, Chemical and Atomic Workers Union.
 He served as a president of his local and then as a national vice-president.
 In 1980, he ran for city council in Edmonton's Northeast Ward 3 as part of the now-defunct Edmonton Voters' Association municipal party. and won, and was re-elected in 1983.

+While serving as an Edmonton city councillor in 1984 and 1985, Ewasiuk cast the only vote in favor of proclaiming Gay and Lesbian Awareness Day.
+Though the motions were defeated both years, his support stood out as one of the earliest documented acts of municipal allyship for Edmonton’s LGBTQ+ community.

 Provincial politics

 In the 1986 Alberta general election, Ewasiuk stood for MLA as a New Democrat in the northeast riding of Edmonton-Beverly.
 He won easily, garnering almost 60% of the vote, in an NDP sweep of Edmonton under Ray Martin's leadership.
 He defeated powerful PC Cabinet minister Bill Diachuk.

 In City Hall and Legislature, Ewasiuk gained a reputation as a devout advocate of workers' rights and reducing poverty.

 In the 1989 Alberta general election, Ewasiuk was re-elected with 50% of the vote.
 He was defeated in the 1993 Alberta general election by Julius Yankowsky in the new electoral district of Edmonton-Beverly-Belmont after his old electoral district of Edmonton-Beverly was redistributed.